sense 1v

 🔊

-Conditional mood (Condizionale) of the verb condìre
+condizionale condire.
+Conditional mood of the verb condire

 Tempo semplice

-Condizionale presente condìre
+Condizionale presente condire

 io condirei